YahooArchive/mojito-pipeline/README.md

 5. Close the pipeline using [ac.pipeline.close](#api-close), after all mojits have been pushed.

-Take a look at the ["Hello World!" example](#hello-world!) below or follow the wiki's thorough explanation of a full [example application](https://github.com/yahoo/mojito-pipeline/tree/master/examples/search).
+Take a look at the ["Hello World! example"](#hello-world!-example) below or follow the wiki's thorough explanation of a full [example application](https://github.com/yahoo/mojito-pipeline/tree/master/examples/search).

 ## Hello World!
+Example

-1. Create a new 'hello' route and point that route to application specs that use the `PipelineFrame`:
+1. Create a new "hello-page" route and point that route to application specs that use the `PipelineFrame` mojit:

 	**routes.json**
 	```js